adoundakov/bubbleTrouble/README.md

 In BubbleTrouble, players will be able to:

 - [ ] Start and pause/play a randomly generated game board.
-- [ ] Manipulate initial game state variables (bubble size, number of bubbles, etc.)
 - [ ] Choose from 3 preset difficulties (easy, medium, hard)
+- [ ] Play any of the 3 presets in 'endless mode'
 - [ ] Learn about the implementation of the game though:
   * A production README on the GitHub repo
   * An about section on the actual game page